Southeastern Community College

 Tel: (910) 642-7141

 - Founded in 1964 as part of the North Carolina Community College System, Southeastern Community College is a public, comprehensive community college providing individuals in Columbus County with accessible educational, cultural, and social opportunities designed to improve the quality of their lives.
 The college offers programs leading to the awarding of continuing education units, certificates, diplomas, and associate degrees.
 Utilizing multiple and alternate methods of instructional delivery, the college provides learning experiences for those preparing for an occupation upon graduation, for those in the work force seeking to enhance their knowledge and skills, and for those transferring to a baccalaureate institution.
 The college seeks to further serve the community at large by offering basic skills and literacy education for adults, by supporting economic development through services to business and industry, and by providing programs and services that improve the quality of life.

-The teacher population of 92 teachers has stayed relatively flat over five years.
+The teacher population of 249 teachers has grown by 51% over five years.

 |Southeastern Community College||(NC) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: Mixed Transfer/Vocational & Technical-Mixed Traditional/Nontraditional||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Traditional|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Faculty||249 staff||256 staff|

 |School Calendar||Link to School Calendar|